ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/radiation.rst

 ``--<species>_radiation.folderRadPerGPU`` Name of the folder, where the GPU specific spectra are stored.
                                           Default: ``radPerGPU``
 ``--<species>_radiation.compression``     If set, the hdf5 output is compressed.
+``--<species>_radiation.numJobs``         Number of independent jobs used for the radiation calculation.
+                                          This option is used to increase the utilization of the device by producing more independent work.
+                                          This option enables accumulation of data in parallel into multiple temporary arrays, thereby increasing the utilization of the device by increasing the memory footprint
+                                          Default: ``2``
 ========================================= ==============================================================================================================================

 Memory Complexity